reethuanand/Assignment-1/README.md

 # Background:

 A large number of computational methods have been recently developed for analyzing the differential 	gene expression (DE) in RNA-Seq data.
-This exercise uses  CmapR tool for data analysis.Pancreatic Adenocarcinoma (PAAD) is the third most common cause of death from cancer, with an overall 5-year survival rate of less than 5% .RNA-Seq (RNA sequencing), is a sequencing technique to detect the quantity of RNA in a biological sample at a given moment.
+This exercise uses  Cmapy tool for data analysis.Pancreatic Adenocarcinoma (PAAD) is the third most common cause of death from cancer, with an overall 5-year survival rate of less than 5% .RNA-Seq (RNA sequencing), is a sequencing technique to detect the quantity of RNA in a biological sample at a given moment.
 Here we have a dataset of normalized RNA Sequencing reads for pancreatic cancer tumors​ .
 The measurement consists of ~20,000 genes for 185 pancreatic cancer tumors.
 The file format is ​ GCT , a tab-delimited file used for sharing gene expression data and metadata for samples.

 ## Data set: The measurement consists of ~20,000 genes for 185 pancreatic cancer tumors